EU-OSHA/hwc-splashpage/README.md

 3. Visit the *Release* tab and draft a new release, add comments, and upload the ``release.zip`` (first rename to next increment i.e ``release-1.2.4.zip``)

-Info: The ``grunt pack`` compiles the LESS files into CSS, minifies the JS, and replace the Piwik production key in each HTML.
+Info: The ``grunt pack`` compiles the LESS files into CSS, minifies the JS.

 ## Deployment guidelines